8 Things You Should do in Taipei

-Taiwan is THE country where we have both tried the most new food that we’ve never tried before.
+Taiwan is THE country where we have both tried the newest food that we’ve never tried before.
 Only Din Tai Fung was familiar to us from our trip to Hong Kong a couple of years ago, where the famous restaurant has a Michelin star.

-So it’s pretty obvious that we also wanted to eat here- at least once.
+So it’s pretty obvious that we also wanted to eat there- at least once.
 Especially because the original restaurant is based here.

 Since these humble beginnings, there have been many restaurants that have opened all over the world.
 And the food is simply divine.

 We’ve found that some things taste slightly different in some locations, but the classics are equally MEGA good everywhere.